paulroho/paulroho.github.io/_posts/2014-09-30-Judging-People-Why-We-Are-Wrong.md

 at the [Mobile App Europe 2014](http://mobileappeurope.com/).

 ---
+**A Common Misconception:**
-Misconception: Psychology derives trait from observing behaviour. - Wrong!
+Psychology derives trait from observing behaviour. - **Wrong!**

-Psychological research does the opposite: What is the probability for a behaviour given a trait?
+Psychological research does the opposite:
+*"What is the probability for a behaviour given a trait?"*

+**Psychological Effect size**
-Psychological Effect size: difference/distance between averages
+Difference/distance between averages

-Why do we think that we are right?
+>Why do we think that we are right? -
 Because we want to be right.
 We're hard wired for that.

+**Confirmation Bias**
-Confirmation Bias: Tendency to neglect information that disconfims our believe: We look for evidence that supports our thinking, we do not look for disconfirm.
+Tendency to neglect information that disconfirms our believe: We look for evidence that supports our thinking, we do not look for disconfirm.

 Where do I seek for confirm:

 * Separating waste helps protect the environment
 * Getting enough sleep makes me feel better
 * Being too much indoors makes me feel bad